Vietnam.vn - Nền tảng quảng bá Việt Nam

 In a separate incident, the UK Maritime Trade Operations (UKMTO) said a missile fell near a ship more than 100 km southwest of the port of Aden on April 7, but fortunately did not cause damage to the ship or cause any casualties.

-In response to the Houthi attacks, the US and its allies have repeatedly attacked Houthi targets in Yemen.
-The security instability in the Red Sea has forced many shipping lines to suspend their operations through the Red Sea and switch to the longer and more expensive route around the Cape of Good Hope at the southern tip of Africa.
+In response to Houthi attacks, the US and its allies have repeatedly attacked Houthi targets in Yemen.
+The security instability in the Red Sea has forced many shipping lines to suspend their operations through the Red Sea and to switch to the longer and more expensive route around the Cape of Good Hope at the southern tip of Africa.
 This has negatively impacted shipping through the Suez Canal.

 (Tư liệu) Con tàu bị lực lượng Houthi tấn công trên Vịnh Aden, Yemen, ngày 6/3/2024. Ảnh: AFP/TTXVN

-The ship was attacked by Houthi forces in the Gulf of Aden, Yemen, March 6.
+The ship was attacked by Houthi forces in the Gulf of Aden, Yemen, on March 6.
 (Source: AFP)

-On April 6, Secretary General of the International Maritime Organization (IMO) Arsenio Dominguez affirmed that such incidents have a profound impact on the world economy, directly threatening the global supply chain as disruptions to container transport slow down deliveries, increase costs and inflation, and affect energy and food security.
+On April 6, Secretary General of the International Maritime Organization (IMO) Arsenio Dominguez affirmed that such incidents have a profound impact on the world economy , directly threatening the global supply chain as disruptions to container transport slow down deliveries, increase costs and inflation, and affect energy and food security.

-The first impact of the attacks in the Red Sea is on the safety of seafarers, the IMO Secretary-General said, affirming that the organization's primary concern is to ensure the health and safety of seafarers who work to ensure the flow of global trade.
+The first impact of the attacks in the Red Sea is on the safety of seafarers, the IMO Secretary-General said, affirming that the organization's primary concern is to ensure the health and lives of seafarers who work to ensure the flow of global trade.

 In addition, attacks in the Red Sea have a negative impact on global trade and economy, as maritime transport accounts for more than 80% of total merchandise trade volume, of which 15% of goods are transported through the Red Sea.

-The attacks forced cargo ships to reroute around the Cape of Good Hope in South Africa, increasing shipping rates and emissions from ships taking longer routes, while the IMO is working to reduce these emissions.
+The attacks forced cargo ships to reroute around the Cape of Good Hope in South Africa, increasing shipping rates and increasing emissions from ships taking longer routes, while the IMO is working to reduce these emissions.

 Regarding the environmental impact, Secretary-General Dominguez pointed out that the incident of the fertilizer ship Rubymar sinking in early March after being attacked on February 18 negatively affected the marine environment and posed a navigational hazard to ships operating in the area.